Areas of Practice:

 Education

-• Masters of Arts in Counselling Psychology (MACP) – Yorkville University, 2021 – present
+• Masters of Arts in Counselling Psychology (MACP) – Yorkville University

 Professional Development